Choosing between a German Pinscher vs Doberman pits a little-known dog breed against a very famous one.

 Plus time spent playing games and training, to provide mental stimulation.

-However, it’s important not to over exercise them as puppies.
+But, it’s important not to over exercise them as puppies.
 The Doberman, especially, takes longer to reach physical maturity.
-Over exercising them as a puppy can cause permanent damage to their immature joints.
+Over-exercising them as a puppy can cause permanent damage to their immature joints.

 German Pinscher and Doberman Health

-An intriguing phenomenon in dogs is that smaller dogs typically live longer than larger dogs.
+An intriguing phenomenon in dogs is that smaller dogs often live longer than larger dogs.

 And the same is true of the Doberman vs German Pinscher.